Cynthiaevansusa/BirthdayWish-1/README.md

 # BirthdayWish-1
-Udacity Grow With Google - Layout Practice Set- Realized after the fact that this repository contained incremental change when starting sample work From Tom, Tim, Todd - layout then...
+Udacity Grow With Google - Practice with GitHub and renaming repository Repo contained incremental changes of sample work
+From Tom, Tim, Todd - layout then... tried
 Birthday Wish for Ben &amp; Connecting to my Android Phone (LG G3 Stylus)
-Note: Had not tried virtual devices.
+Note: Have not tried virtual devices.
 Was able to get cellphone connected & load app with simple Birthday Wish for Ben.
+However, did not commit the project at the time.
+Argh.
-Decided to setup another repository for the Android Party pic project.
+Decided to try setting up a new repository for the "Android Party" pic project.